Course Description For CHY4U Grade 12 World History since the Fifteenth Century Online Course

-CHY4U course traces major developments and events in world history since approximately 1450.
-Students will explore social, economic, and political changes, the historical roots of contemporary issues, and the role of conflict and cooperation in global interrelationships.
-They will extend their ability to apply the concepts of historical thinking and the historical inquiry process, including the interpretation and analysis of evidence, as they investigate key issues and ideas and assess societal progress or decline in world history.
+This course allows students to trace major developments and events in world history, reaching as far back as 1450.
+In doing so, students will explore the historical roots of contemporary issues, the role of conflict and cooperation in global interrelationships, as well as examining the broad social, economic, and political changes that have transpired over the past six centuries.
+Throughout the course, students will be challenged to apply the concepts of historical thinking in the interpretation and analysis of evidence as they investigate key issues and ideas and assess whether society has progressed or declined over time.

 Below is the suggested sequence of course unit delivery as well as the recommended number of hours to complete the respective unit.
 For complete details of targeted expectations within each unit and activity, please see each Unit Overview found in the CHY4U course profile.

 |Unit 1||1450-1650: The Birth of the Modern World||25 Hours|

 |Unit 5||Historical Investigations||21 Hours|

 Please be aware that, as per Ministry guidelines, OVS has a mandatory minimum requirement of 14 days enrollment for students to be eligible for a midterm report card and 28 days enrollment to be eligible for a final report card.